9p4/jellyfin-plugin-sso/README.md

 I use the [AspNet SAML](https://github.com/jitbit/AspNetSaml/) library for the SAML side of things (patched to work with Base64 on non-Windows machines).

-I use the [IdentityModel OIDC Client](https://github.com/IdentityModel/IdentityModel.OidcClient/) library for the OpenID side of things.
+I use the [Duende IdentityModel OIDC Client](https://github.com/DuendeSoftware/foss) library for the OpenID side of things.

 Thanks to these projects, without which I would have been pulling my hair out implementing these protocols from scratch.